 5. Public Relations Manager

-Public Relations Managers focus on building and maintaining a favorable public image of their client or employer.
+Public Relations Managers focus on building and maintaining a favorable public image for their client or employer.
 They plan, create, and oversee the campaigns and content directed at enhancing a company’s public image.

 Public Relations Managers write press releases, field media questions, write appropriate speeches for their client for product launches/media events, prepare articles for corporate newsletters, prepare media kits, and organize conferences.
 They must counter any negative publicity and handle any PR-related crises.